bad-ants-fleet/fuzzyfold/README.md

 ## Contributing

 Contributions are welcome!
-Bug fixes, performance improvements, documentation, examples, and new features.
+Please start with small contributions, such as bug fixes, performance improvements, documentation, or examples.
+For new features or new crates associated with fuzzyfold, please reach out before submitting a pull request.
 The goal of the workspace is a coherent, well-documented ecosystem for RNA and DNA secondary-structure modeling and kinetic simulation, with each crate covering a clearly separated aspect of the workflow.

 To run the benchmark suite: